 HWS and the University of Rochester School of Nursing have established a 4+3 program that provides third-year students a guaranteed seat in either the one-year post baccalaureate program leading to RN licensure or the three-year program leading to nurse practitioner certification.

-For more details, contact the Health Professions Adviser, Salisbury Center for Career Services.
+For more details, contact the Health Professions Adviser, Salisbury Center for Career, Professional and Experiential Education.

 For information about financial aid for joint degree programs, visit Special Programs Aid.